Contact

 Heat Pumps

-Heat pumps represent a variation of the traditional split-system.
-During the blisteringly hot summer months these units pump heat from inside the house to the outdoors.
-Conversely, in the winter months the unit works to extract heat from the outdoor air and use that heat to warm your home.
+Heat pumps represent a variation of the traditional split system.
+During the blisteringly hot summer months, these units pump heat from inside the house to the outdoors.
+Conversely, in the winter months, the unit works to extract heat from the outdoor air and use that heat to warm your home.
 Because of their dual purpose, heat pumps can be effectively used for both heating and cooling in milder climates.
-However, these units are typically not good use cases for those regions that experience below freezing weather for sustained periods of time.
+However, these units are typically not good to use cases for those regions that experience below-freezing weather for sustained periods of time.

 Benefits: